Inside the Rehearsal Room with Klaus Mäkelä and the Royal Concertgebouw Orchestra

 Mäkelä spends considerable time defining and perfecting the minutest of details in order to enhance the bigger picture.

-In the Ravel Piano Concerto for Left Hand, Mäkelä wants quite a percussive sound full of syncopated accents, and duly spends time articulating his thoughts on this aspect of the work.
+In the Ravel Piano Concerto for Left Hand, Mäkelä wants quite a percussive sound full of syncopated accents.
+He duly spends time articulating his thoughts on this aspect of the work.
 As before, words are not always necessary.
 Not only does he vocalise rhythmic snippets to draw attention to certain articulations in the score, but he also vocalises the quality of sound he wants then to produce.

 This constant pursuit of stylistic integrity and the belief that each composer has an individual voice and sound world, one to be shared in the most authentic manner possible, is fundamental to a clear understanding of Mäkelä’s conducting style.
-In this rehearsal, the music of Debussy sounds very different to the Ravel: two composers with much in common – but the music could not be more different.
+In this rehearsal, the music of Debussy sounds very different to the Ravel.
+Two composers with much in common – but the music could not be more different.

 In a magical passage where an ethereal harp, solo cello and viola create a world full of sliding clarinets, horns and trumpets, Mäkelä gives great attention to the tempo of the string glissandi.
 Not only does he want the strings to go up and down the strings in unison, but he is specific about the speed he wants them to go up and down!
 He wants the strings to clearly articulate the pitch in the glissandi, so the audience can clearly hear this change as opposed to just a mass of random swirls.
 Some very detailed and specific rehearsal time.
 Quite wonderful!